Miguelco23/drum-machine/README.md

 # React Drum Machine

-This is a proyect made for the *Free code Camp* Frontend libraries course
+This is a proyect made for the *FreeCodeCamp* Frontend libraries course

 I made with [React.js](https://reactjs.org/) and de [Marked](https://cdnjs.com/libraries/marked) library